IBM/transition-amr-parser/README.md

 Transition-based AMR Parser
 ============================

 Neural transition-based parser for Abstract Meaning Representation (AMR) producing state-of-the-art AMR parsing and reliable token to node alignments.
 See below for the different versions and corresponding papers.
+For trained checkpoints see [here](https://github.ibm.com/mnlp/transition-amr-parser#trained-checkpoints)

 ### Structured-BART